1. Basic principles of mass spectrometer

 The specific working process is: the mass spectrometer takes the ion source, mass analyzer and ion detector as the core.
 The ion source is a device that ionizes sample molecules under high vacuum conditions.
 The ionized molecules will be further fragmented into smaller masses of fragment ions and neutral particles due to excessive energy.
 They get the average kinetic energy with the same energy under the action of the accelerating electric field and enter the mass analyzer.

-The mass analyzer is a device that separates the ions of different masses entering it at the same time according to the charge-to-mass ratio q/m (q is charge, m is mass).
+is a device that separates the ions of different masses entering it at the same time according to the charge-to-mass ratio q/m (q is charge, m is mass).
 The principle formula:

 (U is the voltage, B is the magnetic induction intensity, and r is the radius).
 The separated ions sequentially enter the ion detector, collect and amplified ion signals, and are processed by a computer to draw a mass spectrum.

 can measure multiple gases, with fast test speed, high sensitivity, accurate results, high stability and repeatability.